32naosummitkiya26-collab/Blade-Convert-Hub-Plus/samples.md

 I also downloaded about 15 other random themes (200 files total), and will test them one by one and add the ones that work well.

+# Edited original

+Basically, I respect the original source code and have made as few changes as possible.
+The only changes I have made are the following five points.

+1. Replace with '_'
+'-' used in file names is replaced with '_'.
+If a '.' is used in a folder name, the converted file name will be without the '.'

+Bootstrap-dashboard-2.1.1-vsc
+    ↓
+bootstrap_dashboard_211_vsc_1.blade.php